 Anyone can contribute to COmanage by

-- Participating in community discussions on the Email Lists, in particular
+- Participating in community discussions on the Email Lists and Slack Channels, in particular

 - Filing bug reports and requests for enhancement (RFEs) in the COmanage Issue Tracker.

 - Bug reports with patches, pull requests, or suggested fixes are especially welcome.

 - Any code submissions must be small (ie: only a few lines, and consist exclusively of bug fixes to existing code), otherwise see Harder, below.

 - Making minor corrections (fixing typos or clarifying existing language) in this wiki.